 - Cereal beers: eleusine, millet, fonios, sorghums, rice, maize.

-- Beers from tubers and starchy roots of the Chadian basin.
+- Beers from tubers and starchy roots of the Chad basin.

 - Beers from pulses in Sudanese Africa.

-- The beer-like beverages of the Chadian area.
+- The beer-like beverages of the Chad area.

-- The famine fermented beverages in the Chadian basin.
+- The famine fermented beverages in the Chad basin.

 - Sources of starch and brewing methods around Lake Chad.

-- Socio-politics and brewing traditions in the Chadian basin.
+- Socio-politics and brewing traditions in the Chad basin.